-How to apply
+How to Apply

 - The dates of the placements may be determined by consultation between the successful candidates and institutions but are usually for 2-3 weeks during the summer vacation.
-This year, placements may be held later in the year or in 2021.

 - All Undergraduate and MA students are eligible to apply.

-- Candidates should apply by letter setting out their reasons for wishing to undertake a placement and outlining any previous experience.You should also provide the name and email address of a referee.You may specify the Museum or organisation you would prefer to be based at or submit an open application.
+- Candidates should apply by letter setting out their reasons for wishing to undertake a placement and outlining any previous experience.You should also provide the name and email address of a referee.You may specify the Museum or organisation you would prefer to be based at, or submit an open application.

-- Queries and letters of application should be addressed to the Secretary, Dr Fiona Haarer, and sent by email by 31 May, 2020 to: email@example.com
+- Queries and letters of application should be addressed to the Secretary, Dr Fiona Haarer, and sent by email by 30 April, 2021 to: email@example.com

 Read reports from previous bursary holders here.